ZoeyyyLyu/ZoeyyyLyu.github.io/_portfolio/portfolio-2.md

 title: "A Multiple Single-Case Experimental Design: DTTC Treatment in young children"
 collection: publications
 permalink: /publication/2023-paper-1
-excerpt: "Dynamic Temporal Tactile Cueing (DTTC) is a treatment approach designed for children with severe childhood apraxia of speech, yet the use of DTTC with children younger than three-years of age has not been examined.
-We used a multiple single-case experimental design to examine the use of DTTC in children with childhood apraxia of speech over six weeks of intervention.
+excerpt: "We used a multiple single-case experimental design to examine the use of DTTC in children with childhood apraxia of speech over six weeks of intervention.
 A linear mixed effect model was used to estimate the change in word accuracy for treated and untreated words across all children from Baseline to Post- treatment and to Maintenance.
 A Quasi-Poisson regression model was used to estimate mean change and calculate the effect size per individual child and at the word level. "
 venue: 'Under Review'

 ---